 Abraham Attah is Dayo, a boy raised by his mother when his “get my American visa” preacher father (Ntare Guma Mbaho Mwine) set off to set them up in America.

 Dayo is a smart kid and talented musician who gets into an American college, one in Arlington, Texas, where his father is set up.
-Dad is more than happy to welcome “Young Pastor” there, assign him the role as keyboardist for the spirit-filled church choir.
+Dad is more than happy to welcome “Young Pastor” there and assign him the role as keyboardist for the spirit-filled church choir.
 It’s his first step toward taking up the cloth.

 “The Lord is going to use you to do exploits,” he insists.